THE FACTS ABOUT DYING WITH DIGNITY

 Australia has one of the best palliative care systems in the world, and we should be proud of it.
 But even Palliative Care Australia admits that it “cannot relieve all pain and suffering even with optimal care.”
-For that small percentage of patients who they can’t help, the suffering at the end of life can be savage.
+For that small percentage of patients who they can’t help, the suffering at the end of life can be intolerable.

 The legalisation of voluntary assisted dying would give patients experiencing such suffering another choice.
 It should be used here just as it is used overseas: An option of last resort, when all other treatments have failed.